Advancing Clinical Care, Education & Research to Improve Children’s Lives

 The department’s clinical programs span pediatric specialties.
-In addition to providing hospital-based care, faculty and staff develop regional programs to care for children with obesity and autism spectrum disorders, as well as those facing food insecurity and questions of gender identity.
+In addition to providing hospital-based care, faculty and staff aim to develop regional programs to care for children with obesity as well as those facing food insecurity and questions of gender identity.
 The department plans to expand its ambulatory footprint with a new Division of Ambulatory Pediatrics, and it has a vision for a new bone marrow and stem cell transplant center along with a genetics institute.
 At the Texas Center for Pediatric and Congenital Heart Disease, a joint center of UT Health Austin and Dell Children’s Medical Center, children in Austin can receive first-class care from a team of leading pediatric heart surgeons who are also on Dell Med’s faculty.

 The pediatrics team educates compassionate, highly skilled physician leaders through Dell Medical School’s undergraduate and graduate medical education programs and continuing education seminars for physicians.
 Faculty members also collaborate with the Center for Health Interprofessional Practice and Education.

 Dell Med fosters an environment of multidisciplinary collaboration, innovation and discovery to enhance health care through scientific advances.
 The department’s faculty partners with other disciplines across UT campus and the medical school.
 The department has more than 300 research and quality-improvement projects from its clinical divisions and researchers.
 A monthly seminar provides updates on current research.